nazar-pc/ronion/design.md

 ### Acknowledgements
 This protocol framework is heavily inspired by [Tor](https://www.torproject.org/).

-The crypto layer that was kept in mind throughout designing was `IK` handshake pattern from [The Noise Protocol Framework](https://noiseprotocol.org/).
+The crypto layer that was kept in mind throughout designing was `NK` handshake pattern from [The Noise Protocol Framework](https://noiseprotocol.org/).

-Many thanks to Andrey Khavryuchenko and Ximin Luo for review and valuable suggestions!
+Many thanks to Andriy Khavryuсhenko, Ximin Luo and Jeff Burdges for review and/or valuable suggestions!